agracio/edge-js/README.md

 }
 ```

 This WebSocket server sends a *Hello* message to the client when a new connection is established, and then echos a capitalized version of every message it receives back to the client.
-You can test this webserver with the `wscat` tool included with the `ws` module.
-To make it convenient to use, first install the `ws` module globally:
+You can test this webserver with the `wscat` tool, first install the `wscat` module globally:

 ```
-npm install ws -g
+npm install -g wscat
 ```

 Then start the .NET application containing the WebSocket server and establish a connection to it with `wscat`: